 Newborn play: why it’s important for movement and motor skills development

-Play gives newborns practice at moving different parts of their bodies, which helps to develop gross motor skills and fine motor skills.
-As you play with your newborn baby, your baby will become stronger and more coordinated.
+Play gives newborns practice at moving different parts of their bodies, which develops their gross motor skills and fine motor skills.
+As you play with your baby, they’ll become stronger and more coordinated.

-Through play, newborns also learn how to interact with their environment and discover what their bodies can do.
+Through play, newborns also learn how to interact with their environment, and they discover what their bodies can do.
 For example, when you hold a toy close to your baby and they reach for it, your baby discovers that they can move their arms to touch nearby objects.

 Give your baby plenty of encouragement and praise, and be amazed at what your baby can do.
 This makes your baby feel loved and valued, and it builds the confidence your baby needs to try new movements.

-- look at your face and follow side-to-side movements with their eyes
+- look at your face and follow side-to-side movements with their eyes, as long as your face is no more than 30 cm away

 - lift their head for short periods of time when lying on their tummy.

-As your baby starts to gain more control of their movements, they might:
+Your baby starts to gain more control of their movements at around 4-8 weeks.
+At this age, your baby might:

 - uncurl their fists and swipe at dangling objects

-- lift their head while lying on their tummy and lean on their elbows to look at a toy in front of them, at around 4-8 weeks
+- lift their head while lying on their tummy and lean on their elbows to look at a toy in front of them.

-- move and kick their legs, especially in the bath or when out of a nappy, at around 8 weeks
+At around 8 weeks, your baby might move and kick their legs, especially in the bath or when out of a nappy.

-- wave and watch their hands and feet or move their hands towards your face or a toy, at around 12 weeks.
+And by 12 weeks, your baby might be waving their hands and feet, watching their hands and feet move, or moving their hands towards your face or a toy.

 Your baby is still learning to control their neck muscles, so it’s important to support your baby’s head when you lift them up.

-Your baby will be keen to copy your facial expressions almost from birth.
+Your baby will want to copy your facial expressions almost from birth.
 If you give your baby a big, bright smile, your baby will try to do the same.
 Frown – and you’ll see that coming back at you too!

 Play ideas to get newborns moving

-Here are some play ideas to get your newborn baby moving and to boost your baby’s motor skills development:
+Here are play ideas to get your baby moving and boost your baby’s motor skills development:

-- Put a toy or rattle in your baby’s hand for your baby to hold.
+- Put a toy or rattle in your baby’s hand for them to hold.

 - Dangle some fun, bright objects above your baby to encourage reaching.
 You can put toys within easy reach by attaching a frame over a pram or bouncer and hanging toys from it.
 Just make sure that your baby can’t get tangled in the strings.